 Cerelle vs Cerazette: What's the Difference?

 Reviewed by Usama Ali, MPharm (GPhC: 2224726).
-April 2026.
+Last reviewed: April 2026.

-Cerelle and Cerazette are the same contraceptive medicine in the ways that matter to patients.
+Cerelle and Cerazette are the same medicine in every way that matters.
 Both contain desogestrel 75 micrograms, both follow the same 12 hour late pill rule, and both work in the same way to prevent pregnancy.
-The main differences are the manufacturer, the box, and a few inactive ingredients.

 Why have I been switched from Cerazette to Cerelle?